PROFILE

 most world powers.
 Beijing assumed the China

-seat in the United Nations in 1971 and became
+seat in the United Nations in 1971 and has since

 organizations.
 Japan established diplomatic